seriot.ch

 R ne K

 GhostScript errors are rather cryptic.
 Most information are garbage.
-Only the first line really matters.
+Only the first 2 lines really matters: the error and the stack.

 Error: /typecheck in --forall--